John Currin: Career

-He has had retrospective exhibitions at the Whitney Museum of American Art and the Museum of Contemporary Art, Chicago and is represented in the permanent collections of the Hirshhorn Museum and Sculpture Garden and the Tate Gallery.
-Currin's Whitney retrospective of 2004 showcased the development of his career through over 40 of his displayed paintings.
+He has had retrospective exhibitions at the Whitney Museum of American Art and the Museum of Contemporary Art Chicago and is represented in the permanent collections of the Hirshhorn Museum and Sculpture Garden and the Tate.

 In 1994 Currin met artist Rachel Feinstein at a gallery in which she was living in a self-made gingerbread house as a performance piece.
-However, Feinstein specializes in sculptural work.
 They were engaged two weeks later at Currin's show in Paris, and married three years later on Valentine's Day.
 They have two sons and a daughter.
 She has been described as his muse, which he says is "kinda corny".
-However, he has stated "[W]hen I met Rachel I felt that I could connect with some principles that moved my art along, that I had some freedom from the petty things in my own personality."
-Feinstein has appeared in many of Currin's paintings, both as a recognizable face and as a body model.
-In 2002 Feinstein and Currin published a 24-page book of their works at the Hydra Workshop in Hydra, Greece which they titled The Honeymooners, John Currin and Rachel Feinstein.
-It includes an interview conducted by Sadie Coles.
-In 2011 the New York Times described them as "the ruling power couple in today’s art world.
+However, he also stated: "[W]hen I met Rachel I felt that I could connect with some principles that moved my art along, that I had some freedom from the petty things in my own personality."
+Feinstein has appeared in many of Currin's paintings, both as a face and as a body model.
+In 2002 Feinstein and Currin published a 24-page book of their works at the Hydra Workshop in Hydra, Greece, which they titled The Honeymooners: John Currin and Rachel Feinstein.
+It includes an interview conducted by Sadie Coles HQ.
+In 2011 The New York Times described them as "the ruling power couple in today’s art world".